List of El Chavo del Ocho characters: Doña Nieves

-Chilindrina's great-grandmother, and Don Ramón's grandmother (the one constantly referred to by Doña Florinda).
-Has character traits of both Don Ramón and Chilindrina.
+Chilindrina's great-grandmother, and Don Ramón's grandmother (the one constantly referred to by Doña Florinda after slapping Don Ramón in the face).
+She has many character traits of both Don Ramón and Chilindrina.
 In some late "Chavo" episodes and early "Chespirito" episodes, she also takes over for her grandson Don Ramón.
-María Antonieta de las Nieves had been playing a nameless character similar to Doña Nieves for years in a variety of sketches, but she did not work particularly well in the Don Ramón role; for one thing, it was awkward that Doña Nieves and Chilindrina could not appear in scenes together except via special effects.
+María Antonieta de las Nieves had been playing a nameless character similar to Doña Nieves for years in a variety of sketches, but she did not work particularly well in the Don Ramón role; for one thing, it was awkward that Doña Nieves and Chilindrina could not appear in very much scenes together, due to both being portrayed by the same actress, except via special effects.
 By the late 1980s, her character had virtually disappeared from "El Chavo".
 In Brazil, her name was changed to Dona Neves.
 She has also appeared in various Dr. Chapatín sketches.